East Anglia radar planning application and approval Q&As

 The Met Office is primarily concerned with tall structures such as wind turbines, which are at risk of causing interference to the radar.
 Structures below the level of the radar are unlikely to be of concern.
 As such, more domestic style planning applications are rarely a cause for concern.

-The Planning Direction for England does gives the Met Office a right to be consulted on planning applications based on maps we submit to local planning authorities outlining when and where we wish to be consulted.
+The Planning Direction for England does give the Met Office a right to be consulted on planning applications based on maps we submit to local planning authorities outlining when and where we wish to be consulted.
 However, the Met Office cannot just veto applications.
 There are provisions where, in the worst case, if a planning authority was going to approve an application against the advice of the Met Office, a Direction under Section 77 of the Town & Country Planning Act could be considered which would effectively request that the application is ‘called in’ for determination by the Secretary of State rather than the planning authority.

 Met Office have never used these provisions and our preference is to maintain contact throughout the planning process and to work with a developer to ensure that any concerns can be addressed and overcome where possible.